glennsarti/PSSummitNA2019-Ships/Summit2019Agenda/README.md

   - Not no `Get-ChildItem` method

 * Modify the `Speakers` object to output the `Speaker` objects in `Get-ChildItem`.
 This is how objects are enumerated by the user

+## Step 4

+* Create AgendaTrackSummary and AgendaSession objects

+  - You can use the same class, but with a different name and private/internal properties to modify what it looks like.
+For example, Instead of creating one class for the Sessions on Monday and another for the sessions on Tuesday, we can just a class called AgendaTrack and then filter what sessions it shows.

+  - This is an example of using a more complicated constructor.
+But notice we still just pass throught the name via `: base($name)`

+* Directories can have public properties as well, not just leafs

+* We have to use the Session ID for Agenda sessions

+  - Session Titles may not be unique

+  - Session Titles may contain illegal characters for a Leaf Name

+* Also added to the DAG, Agenda by category e.g. Automate All the Things or General